EDMD-Based Robust Observer Synthesis for Nonlinear Systems: Numerical Examples

+Due to such exactness, a small sample ($M = 100$) uniformly drawn from ${\cal X} = [-1, 1]^2$ suffices to yield an $\mc{L}_{N,M}$ equal to $A$ (with only numerical precision errors) through gEDMD \eqref{eq:EDMD.actual.ct}.
+We can thus choose a very small $c_r$, e.g., $0.001$.

-In the following, we choose $\rho = -2$ and $\tau = -1$.
-We assume that data samples are available with unknown system dynamics.
-Hence, we use EDMD for a data-driven approximation.
-For a data length of $d = 5000$, where the data samples are uniformly sampled from the set ${\cal X} = [-1, 1]$, the EDMD optimization in~\eqref{eq_LS_A} yields the data-based system dynamics~\eqref{eq_lifted_dynamics} with \be A = \ee being accurate up to 3 digits.
-Note that in the surrogate observer model in~\eqref{eq19}, we assume that the observables are in the span of the system measurement $y \in \mathbb{R}^m$.
-We choose the output matrix $C \in \mathbb{R}^{m \times N}$ as $C~=~ $.
-Following Algorithm~\ref{alg1} for observer design, Fig.~\ref{fig1} illustrates the trajectories of true state and observer estimates from $n$ random initial states when $\alpha = 0.1$ and $\alpha = 1$.
-Fig.~\ref{fig2} depicts the decay of the error norm.
-As expected, with larger $\alpha$, the observer converges more aggressively to the steady states at the expense of larger error at the incipient stages.
+We suppose that the output matrix $C=[1 \ 1 \ 0]$, i.e., $y = x_1+x_2$.
+Fig.~\ref{fig1} and Fig.~\ref{fig2} illustrate the trajectories of true state and observer estimates from $10$ random initial points for $\alpha = 0.1$ and $\alpha = 0.99$.
+(The problem should be feasible when $\alpha\leq 1$.)
+Fig.~\ref{fig3} and Fig.~\ref{fig4} depict the corresponding decay of the error norm.
+As expected, with larger $\alpha$, the observer converges more aggressively to the steady states at the expense of larger error (``peaking effect") in the incipient stages.
+These results confirm the feasibility of the proposed observer synthesis algorithm.